 As the 4th largest country in Europe, Spain exhibits rich contrasts in all aspects.
 Ranging from architecture and music to food and art, the dynamics do not disappoint, and there is always something for everyone.

-Located in the southernmost part of the Iberian Peninsula, Andalucia enjoys a Mediterranean climate that enjoys mild winters and hot, dry summers.
+Located in the Iberian Peninsula, Spain enjoys a Mediterranean climate that enjoys mild winters and hot, dry summers.
 Spring and Falls are some of the best times to visit with pleasant weather and does not get overrun with tourists, although do expect it to be relatively bustling year-round!
-Spring in particular can be wonderful, with festivals in full swing such as Cordoba’s Fiesta de los Patios and Easter celebrations, the hills burst into colour with wildflowers blooming.
-Summer is best avoided due temperatures can soar well above 30°C and August is Europe’s main vacation month and crowds are expected.
+Spring in particular can be wonderful, with festivals in full swing especially during Easter celebrations, and the hills burst into colour with wildflowers blooming.
+In summer, it’s best to avoid the south as temperatures can soar well above 30°C, while it’s cooler in the north, and great for hitting the outdoors, although August is Europe’s main vacation month and crowds are expected.